ms/buildtogether.tech/conflict/index.md

 [Captain Awkward][captain-awkward] has useful advice for discussions like these, and [Charles' Rules of Argument][charles-rules] are very useful online.

-Finally, it's important to recognize that good principles sometimes conflict
-<cite>Berlin2000</cite>.
-For example, suppose that a student has a medically
-diagnosed attention disorder that requires them to talk to themselves quite loudly while programming in order to stay focused, but other members of their team find this very distracting.
-Asking the student in question to program somewhere else would be punishing them for something they can't control, while asking everyone else to put on headphones would make their interaction more difficult and their work less fun.
-There might not be a solution that satisfies everyone; in such cases, the best guide is to do the kindest thing possible.

-## Irreconcilable Differences

-Sometimes, it isn't just one person on the team who's a problem.
+Sometimes, though, it isn't just one person on the team who's a problem.
 Sometimes, the whole team is dysfunctional.
 In the mid-1990s, for example, I worked in a data visualization startup.
 Individually, we were all smart, decent people.
-Put us together, though, and somehow our personalities and IQs canceled out, so that collectively we were as dumb as a sack full of hammers.
+Put us together, though, and somehow our IQs and personalities canceled out, so that collectively we were as dumb as a sack full of hammers.

+There's not a lot you can do in cases like this except <span i="teams!dissolving">start over</span>.
 Instructors can allow for this by announcing at the start of the course that teams will be dissolved and re-formed halfway through the project, *unless* every member on the team submits a separate signed request to stay together.
 There's a bit of psychology here: if people are required to ask for their team to be dissolved, they will often think, "It's more trouble than it's worth, I'll just put up with it."
 If dissolution is the default, though, then students won't be inhibited by any stigma attached to being the one who caused trouble.

 Students also usually understand that dissolving their team and forming a new one takes time that could be invested in earning a higher grade.
 In practice,